benlfoster/benlfoster.github.io/_pages/cv.md

   * Read and tagged polymer physics papers for thermodynamic coefficients

 * Summer 2015: Ultragenyx Summer Clinical Operations Intern
-  * Managed migration of several clinical trial master files to an online repository
+  * Managed migration of several clinical trial master files centered on genetic diseases to an online repository

 * Summer 2017: James Frank Institute Summer Fellowship
   * Worked in the lab of Cheng Chin at the University of Chicago studying dynamics of thermophoretically levitated particles
-  * Performed experiments, analyzed data, and constructed cold trap and imaging experimental apparatus to record dynamics of micron-scale particles
+  * Performed experiments, analyzed data, and constructed low pressure cold trap and imaging experimental apparatus to record dynamics of micron-scale particles

 Skills
 ======